GoogleChrome/web.dev/src/site/content/en/handbook/adding-a-course/index.md

 Create a new directory in `src/site/content/en/learn/`.
 The name of this directory will be your `projectKey` which you'll use later.
-This will also be your courses' url.
+This will also be your course's url.
 For example, the directory `src/site/content/en/css` has a `projectKey` of `css` and is accessible at [web.dev/learn/css](https://web.dev/learn/css).

 Add an `index.md` to the root of this directory.
 This will be your course's